AyoubCoding21/vimrc/README.md

 **Attention : Clone the repo before you do any of this !!
 But before, if you did the previous step you have nothing to worry, but Termux users must clone the repo !**

+First go to the NVix directory after cloning and :

 *Linux users :*

 ```sh